 What is cupping?
-What does it Do?
+What does it do?

 Cupping is a technique commonly used in Myotherapy and other related therapies.
 It involves placing suction cups, either made of plastic, glass or ceramic onto the skin which creates a vacuum sensation which stimulates a physiological response.
 The most obvious response is vasodilatation (the widening of blood vessels as a result of the relaxation of the blood vessel muscular walls) and circulation of the blood vessels under the skin.
 However, there are multiple theories and other researchers suggest that there are other Vascular, Neurological and hormonal responses that contribute to the therapeutic outcome.